usnistgov/dastard/doc/DASTARD.md

 - `ReadComment()`: reads the `comment.txt` file.
 Errors if no source is active, writing is not on, or the comment file cannot be read.
 - `SendAllStatus()`:
-broadcast the maximal Dastard state information to any active clients (such as Dastard-commander).
+broadcast complete Dastard state information to any active clients (such as Dastard-commander).

 The following can be handled immediately, but only if the corresponding source is not running:
 - `ConfigureLanceroSource()`